gwaldron/osgearth/docs/source/user/earthfiles.rst

 Order is important when defining multiple image sources: osgEarth renders them in the order in which they appear in the Earth File.

-    * Note: relative paths within an Earth File are interpreted as being relative to the Earth File itself.*
+    *Tip: relative paths within an Earth File are interpreted as being relative to the Earth File itself.*